Lord-Overkirk/Hardbase/README.md

 * Install `adb`.
 Download Android [platform-tools](https://developer.android.com/studio/command-line/adb)
 * Root access for the Samsung smartphone is required.
 * python >= 3.10 for the gdbserver.
+* [pySerial](https://pyserial.readthedocs.io/en/latest/pyserial.html) for AT serial communication.

+## Getting started
+Use the [el3_patcher](https://github.com/synacktiv/shannon-dbg) to enable the pushing of custom modem files on the UE.
+Run `./patch_el3` on the UE.

 ## Project structure
 The `injector` directory contains the files that are required for building code that is injected directly into the baseband firmware.
 Current debugging capabilities are register reads, memory reads and breakpoint placements through AT commands.

 The `gdbserver` directory contains the files that implement the [gdb remote serial protocol](https://www.embecosm.com/appnotes/ean4/embecosm-howto-rsp-server-ean4-issue-2.html).
 Running `gdbserver.py` can be used to serve as a wrapper for the various (custom) AT commands.
 It can be targeted from a remote gdb instance.

 `modem_files` contains baseband firmware.

-Both original (modem.bin) and unoriginal firmware (containing injected code) is present.
+`ue_mem_dumps` contains example UE memory dumps for the three targeted ShannonOS tasks.
+Additionally, a script is present that places a breakpoint and dumps the memory once the breakpoint is hit.

 ## Usage
 Both directory contain bash scripts that build and push the relevant code to the smartphone via `adb`.
+Sending raw AT commands is recommended for manual exploration.
+If one wants to dump the UE memory at a breakpoint, consult the `ue_mem_dumps` folder.

 ### AT commands
 The custom AT commands are structured as follows: